 I have a different approach to an indoor invasion, granted, but that’s mainly because indoor pests pose a more significant threat to household members’ health and safety.

 Outside, I’m not the boss.
 I try to work with Mother Nature, not against her.
 For one, I don’t feel morally comfortable killing animals to make my life easier in the context of gardening.
 It’s my hobby.
 While I try to grow plenty of food to eat and save money, I won’t perish if a crop gets devoured by hungry creatures.
 I also think there are plenty of ways to co-exist peacefully with these so-called invaders.
+Hunting garden pests just isn’t in the cards for me.

 Pest covers have really helped me stay sane this year by keeping squirrels, birds, and cabbage moths away from my delicate brassica seedlings.
 They’ve been working so well I’m considering adding them to two more beds.
 Barriers should be the first resort when dealing with nasty pests.
 I also grow extra lettuce to keep rabbits happy and out of my main beds.
 Most of my beds are high enough to keep small critters out, too.